manojreddyoladri/Writing-A-Unix-Shell/README.md

   - identify malformed commands

 - **Identifying malformed commands
-  (i) NULL Command
+  -(i) NULL Command
-  eg: `osh> | ls`
+  -eg: `osh> | ls`
-  this is wrong as we have a null command before the |
+  -this is wrong as we have a null command before the |
-  (ii) Missing Files for redirectors
+  -(ii) Missing Files for redirectors
-  eg: `osh> ls >`
+  -eg: `osh> ls >`
-  the output redirector is expecting a file, but it is null in command (iii) Multiple Redirectors
+  -the output redirector is expecting a file, but it is null in command -(iii) Multiple Redirectors
-  eg: `osh> ls > file | cat`
+  -eg: `osh> ls > file | cat`
-  in this case, we have two output directors that can be associated to ls.
-This is ambiguous and thus malformed.
+  -in this case, we have two output directors that can be associated to ls.
+This is ambiguous -and thus malformed.